ben3636/ReadyThreatGo/README.md

 ### Future Items:
 * `Windows Scheduled Tasks` simulations at index level
-* `Authentication` simulations
 * Windows index-level `4624` & `4625` simulations
 * Simulation ID's, descriptions, & MITRE mappings
-* Splunk's process for merging conflicts between locally-modified content and the content in app itself is less than seamless.
-As it stands right now, any lookup or saved search you `modify` vs cloning and editing will branch off and not recieve new updates if you update the app.
-On a technical level, the app ships with lookups, saved searches, and dashboards inside `/opt/splunk/etc/apps/ReadyThreatGo/default/` and when you modify one of those default items you create a copy inside `/opt/splunk/etc/apps/ReadyThreatGo/local/` that will then override anything in the default directory, including new content from app updates.
-This only impacts objects you have locally modified, everything else will get updates.
-For example, if you have added custom content to one lookup, everything else will get new updates except for that lookup until you merge the two copies.
-I intend to make the lookups available for direct download so you can add the new content directly via lookup editor in case you have a locally modified copy that you don't want to merge manually in the filesystem.